PureStorage-OpenConnect/purestorage-flocker-driver/README.md

     pip install purestorage-flocker-driver/
     ```
     The pip install will probably need to be run as root or with sudo depending on the environment.
 If flocker is running with
     a virtual environment you may need to install into the same one.
-For example on Ubuntu 14.04, as root, run:
+For example on Ubuntu 14.04 or CentOS 7, as root, run:

     ```bash
     source /opt/flocker/bin/activate